rigelprotocol/smartswapv1/README.md

 # Rigel Protocol smartSwapV1

-Rigel’s Protocol smartswapV1 is our fundamental exchange which will allow users to trade various tokens like BNB, BUSD, USDT, ETH, TRON, BAND on the Binance Smart Chain, with many other tokens like USDT, LINK, DAI, CRO, UNI, YFI, OMG, HEX and many, many more.
+Rigel’s Protocol smartswapV1 is our fundamental exchange which will allow users to trade various tokens like BNB, BUSD, USDT, ETH, TRON, and BAND on the Binance Smart Chain, with many other tokens like USDT, LINK, DAI, CRO, UNI, YFI, OMG, HEX and lots more.

 - Website: [rigelProtocol.com](https://rigelprotocol.com/)
 - Interface: [smartswap.rigelprotocol.com](https://smartswap.rigelprotocol.com/smart-swapping)